 Entering the world of sharks

-By: Claudia Villar, high school alumna High School Study Abroad, Marine Biology
+By: Claudia Villar, high school alumna High School Adventures, Marine Biology

 Leaving my world far above me, I entered into theirs.
 As the water engulfed me I descended 100 feet below the ocean surface, seeking respite from the stormy skies and enormous waves above.
 Along with fifteen other scuba divers participating in this unique marine biology Academic Treks course, I settled behind a wall of coral, admiring the arena stretching before me.
 This was the first of many dives I completed last July, in one of the world’s most renowned adventure ecotourism spots: Shark Reef Marine Reserve, Pacific Harbor, Fiji.